At what age should I get my child photographed?

-I often get asked by parents what is the best age for photos of their child before booking their family photoshoot.
+I often get asked by parents what is the best age for photos of their child before booking a professional photographer.
 For some reason this is especially true of those parents of newborns or very young children.

 Rather than write another post where I’m sarcastic and flip it on you at the end, I’ll start with the obvious answer.
 Your family is worth photographing whatever stage you are at…

-Let’s have a look through the different ages, the various benefits of photos at these ages and what might suit your family.
+However, I also know, this simply isn’t possible for most parents so let’s have a look through the different ages, the various benefits of pictures at these ages and what might suit your situation best.